Skialogia/AddressBook/README.md

 ## Overview

 The program is segmented into several parts.

 ### User

-Represents an entry in the address book
+Represents an entry in the address book.
-Defined by a name, a gender and a birth date
+Defined by a name, a gender and a birth date.
-The attributes were determined based on the provided data file, using the following schema : NAME, GENDER, BIRTHDATE
+The attributes were determined based on the provided data file, using the following schema : NAME, GENDER, BIRTHDATE.

 ### AddressBook

-Represents an address book
+Represents an address book.
-Used to manipulate Users
+Used to manipulate Users.
-Require the use of init() method to function
+Require the use of init() method to function.
-Allows to retrieve an User based on their name
+Allows to retrieve an User based on their name.

 ### Gender

-Enumeration used to define the gender of an User
+Enumeration used to define the gender of an User.
 --> MALE, FEMALE, OTHER
-Allows to retrieve the enum constant according to a string
+Allows to retrieve the enum constant according to a string.

 ### CustomFileReader

-Used to read the data file and create a list of Users based on it
+Used to read the data file and create a list of Users based on it.

 ### Constants

-Static class storing constants used during the application, such as error messages and messages related to questions
+Static class storing constants used during the application, such as error messages and messages related to questions.

 ### Question

-Static class used to resolve questions asked
+Static class used to resolve questions asked.

 Questions asked :